castai/terraform-provider-castai/docs/resources/edge_configuration.md

 ### Optional

 - `aws` (Attributes) AWS specific configuration (see [below for nested schema](#nestedatt--aws))
+- `cri` (Attributes) CRI (Container Runtime Interface) configuration for the edge node.
+Set this when you want kubelet to connect to a container runtime you have set up explicitly on the node.
+Currently only containerd is officially supported. (see [below for nested schema](#nestedatt--cri))
 - `custom` (Attributes) Custom cloud specific configuration (see [below for nested schema](#nestedatt--custom))
 - `gcp` (Attributes) GCP specific configuration (see [below for nested schema](#nestedatt--gcp))
 - `oci` (Attributes) OCI specific configuration (see [below for nested schema](#nestedatt--oci))